bruce/tinge/README.md

 ## Usage

+You can see usage information by running `tinge help`.

 Currently the only available operation is extracting color variable assignments from SCSS files and outputting them to various formats: